 Essential items to take on your African safari

 Binoculars are a very essential item for any safari in Africa.
 The reason is that animals can be pretty far off and you cannot always get close to the wildlife.
 You will have to follow the main roads and only in very exceptional occasions, like in a private game reserve where the guide is allowed to drive off road, but in most of the cases you are not.

-This means that in order to really see a smaller animal or when it’s far away, you will enjoy it so much better with a good pair of binoculars.
+This means that in order to really be able to observe smaller animals or to look at them when they are far away, you will need to bring a good pair of binoculars.